Practical CLIL

 During this online interactive workshop, you will participate in an art model lesson and discover how to use several activities in your own art lessons.

-This online event will prepare you for participating in CLIL&art level 2: a face-to-face full-day event for art teachers on March 31.
-Scroll down the course page to learn more about CLIL&art level 2.
+This online event will prepare you for participating in CLIL&art level 2: a face-to-face full-day event for art teachers in January (2025).
+Scroll down this course page to learn more about CLIL&art level 2.
+If you decide to join the level 2 course, you will get your money back from the first session.

 What teachers said about previous art courses: